Avila7/avila7.github.io/index.md

 # Moises Rodrigo Avila
 Phoenix, Arizona | avilacodes@gmail.com | www.linkedin.com/in/avila-

-Cybersecurity Professional & Front-End Developer with experience in IT security, network administration, and web development.
+Front-End Developer with experience in IT security and network administration.
 Currently pursuing multiple industry certifications.
+A team player by nature who is open to new ideas and always up to date with the latest trends.
+I am waiting to use my technical and creative abilities to learn different skills.
 Fluent in English and Spanish.

 ## Technical Skills
 **Security:** SIEM, Firewalls, Access Control Lists, Sentinel, Security+ (Expected 2025)